How to Hire Software Developers?

 In job interview, your time is of the essence.
 You need to be confident in your ability to make a hiring judgment based on the short minutes you spent with the prospect.

-Seems challenging, but with good time management, it’s certainly doable.
-If a candidate has previously been subjected to a skills evaluation, for instance, further testing would be unnecessary.
-Go at the outcomes, identify any flaws, and question the applicant on them.
+Seems challenging, but with good time management, it is certainly achievable.
+If a candidate has previously been subjected to a skills evaluation, further testing would be redundant.
+Analyze the outcomes, identify any flaws, and question the applicant on them.

 2. Preserve the standard of distant interviews